-MAURER: Yeah, so I think this relates to the capacity-building efforts that Jaisha mentioned, where the computer emergency response teams - that there's now a growing number of national computer emergency response teams that are for each state set up to essentially help with the - with the communication in terms of that.
+Mr. MAURER.
+I think this relates to the capacity-building efforts that Jaisha mentioned, where the computer emergency response teams-that there's now a growing number of national computer emergency response teams that are for each state set up to essentially help with the communication in terms of that.
 But there remains huge confusion, even in Europe, where some of the anecdotes that after the ransomware attacks happened, where companies called institutions that they shouldn't be calling for cyber kind of incidents.

 So one is building the institutions where many countries still don't have a CERT that they should be setting up, so that they have a point of contact.
-But then, even if there is a point of contact in the CERT, in some countries that are three or five people who are working part-time because they have just not the resources to actually manufacture that.
+But then, even if there is a point of contact in the CERT, in some countries there are three or five people who are working part time because they don't have the resources to actually manufacture that.

 And then, multinational companies, they have their own teams who don't really rely on these institutions.
+So I think that's where essentially that will be moving in the future in terms of the capacity building.